RadicalxChange/www/src/site/media/blog/2021-09-07_democracy_governing_infrastructure.md

 Thus, technocratic governance can take societies full steam ahead toward an unattractive, dysfunctional future.
 Years of apparent progress are reevaluated in the fullness of time as decades of folly.

 The subtler issues are hard for technocrats to foresee in their planning spreadsheets.
 But they are at the very heart of normative political conversations.
-Thus, broad-based participating in decision-making is our best way of understanding them.
+Thus, broad-based participation in decision-making is our best way of understanding them.

 Smart 21st-century governments with a democratic mindset try to get this right.
 They try to achieve coincidence between the governor and the governed, and they generally do a much better job representing the public interest than private parties would.
 But they often fail nonetheless.
 Sometimes they lack the tools or the mandate to incorporate rich and legitimate democratic feedback into their decisions.
 Sometimes they use problematic institutions like town hall or public planning meetings.
 They need to do better, and many are working on it.[^2]